About the symposium

 The role of soils and SOC in the climate system and in the context of climate change adaptation and mitigation has been widely recognized and validated in various studies, both experimentally and through modelling.
 However, large-scale baseline and trend assessments are still inaccurate and many of the factors determining SOC quality and quantity in different parts of the world, as affected by climate change and measures to enhance SOC, are insufficiently investigated.

-The Symposium will be a scientific meeting, held over three days at FAO Headquarters in Rome, Italy from 21-23 March 2017 with 300-500 participants representing all regions of the world.
+The Symposium was a scientific meeting, held over three days at FAO Headquarters in Rome, Italy from 21-23 March 2017 with over 400 participants representing all regions of the world.

 - Measuring, mapping, monitoring and reporting SOC